ovh/docs/pages/platform/databases/99_faq/guide.en-asia.md

 - **Infrastructure**: we rely on Openstack open source software stack for our whole Public Cloud.
 We are audited by official organisms and certified with ISO27001 norms for example.
 - **Public or Private Network**: based on your needs and your internal policies about security, you can opt for public network access (Internet) or Private Network (vRack) access.
 - **Network ACL**: we provide Access Control List (ACL) allowing you to specify which IPs or IP block have the right to connect to your database instance.
-By default,
+By default, no ACL is declared on the service meaning nobody can connect to your service until you add at least one.
 - **End-to-End encryption**: connections to databases are, by default, encrypted with TLS protocol, providing an end-to-end encryption protection.
 OVHcloud generates a SSL/TLS certificate for each dB instance.
 Once you establish an encrypted connection betwen your application and your database instance, your data flows will be encrypted.
 - **Data encryption**: data is stored on dedicated volumes that are encrypted.
 - **European data sovereignty**: Public Cloud Databases are part of OVHcloud, a European company.
 It guarantees data sovereignty to our customers.
 [Read more](https://www.ovhcloud.com/fr/about-us/data-sovereignty/)